shamligadwe/Sales-Segmentation-RFM-Analysis-PowerBI/README.md

 Metric :- Description

-Recency :- How recently a customer made a purchase Frequency :- How frequently a customer purchases Monetary :- How much a customer spends
+Recency :- How recently a customer made a purchase,
+Frequency :- How frequently a customer purchases,
+Monetary :- How much a customer spends

 Based on these metrics, customers are categorized into meaningful segments such as: